Anne Day - Vice Chair

-I am a relatively new member of the Parish Council having joined in last years elections.
-I joined because I thoroughly enjoy living in this village and I wanted to know more about the workings of it.
+I joined the Parish Council because I thoroughly enjoy living in this village and I wanted to know more about the workings of it.
 Also as I live on the Haslingfield Road with children at Barrington school I want to know as much as possible about what’s happening on the CEMEX site and what impact the development will have on our street, school and village.

 I have lived in the village on Orwell Road since 2012 with my partner Jane Baker, and our 2 children, who both attend Barrington Primary School.
 We love Barrington and plan to stay in the village for a very long time, if not forever.
 I want the best for the village and feel my contributions as a Parish Councillor help with this.
 Along with the day to day, due to the Cemex development there are many big decisions to be made for future of the village, and I want to ensure that everyone's voice is heard and represented.

-I would like for as many people as possible in the village to understand how the Parish Council works, what its aims and objectives are, what it can and cannot influence, and how it is working for the benefit of whole village.
+I would like for as many people as possible in the village to understand how the Parish Council works, what its aims and objectives are, what it can (and cannot) influence, and how it is working for the benefit of the whole village.

 I feel I understand the budgetary pressures and challenges that all individuals, councils, central government and businesses face.
 I see this both in Barrington, the UK and also internationally.
 I hope that I can bring some of my experience to help Barrington and the Parish Council.

 I also run the administration for this village website.